Flowering Dogwood Trees

 Pruning:

-Dogwood trees have a naturally attractive rounded shape, so they require little pruning unless needed for aesthetic reasons or to improve their vigor.
-The best time to prune is in the late fall or winter while the tree is dormant.
+Dogwood trees and shrubs have a naturally attractive shape, so they require little pruning unless needed for aesthetic reasons or to improve their vigor.
+The best time to prune is in the late winter (when the tree is dormant) to early spring, before new folige emerges.

 Watering:

 Water your dogwood on a regular basis until it is established.
-Then provide additional water during hot dry spells and mulch to help retain moisture.
+Then, provide additional water during hot dry spells and mulch to help retain moisture.
 Keep the mulch pulled back a few inches from the tree trunk.
+Dogwood trees prefer moist soils, with many tolerating boggy conditions, so they aren't necessarily drought tolerant.

 Fertilizing:

-Be careful when fertilizing a young dogwood tree-many newly planted trees are killed by applying too much fertilizer.
+Be careful when fertilizing a young dogwood shrub or tree—many newly planted trees are killed by applying too much fertilizer.
 For this reason it is often safest to hold off on fertilizing until your tree is in its second season.
 If you have an established dogwood that you feel would benefit from fertilization, have your soil tested to determine the best course of action.
-Additionally, fertilizer applied too late in the season can stimulate new growth, making the tree vulnerable to winter damage.
+Additionally, fertilizer applied too late in the season can stimulate new growth that is vulnerable to winter damage.

 Diseases: